 Personal Injury

-• Plaintiff slipped and fell on some spilled bleach on a store floor.
+- Mediated a case wherein the plaintiff slipped and fell on some spilled bleach on a store floor.
 She broke her wrist and claimed that she suffered from chronic regional pain syndrome.
 The defense claimed that a customer in the store admitted spilling the bleach just before the plaintiff fell however the store employees could not identify this individual.

 PI Auto